Neovim: Plugins to get started

 Requirements

-If you're completely new to Neovim I recommend you learn lua's syntax.
+If you're completely new to Neovim I recommend learning lua's syntax.
 If you don't want to learn everything at least have a reference to know what is valid.
 All the plugins I'll share here are configured using lua.

 If you haven't created a configuration for Neovim, do it now.
 Here is a guide with everything you need to know: Build your first Neovim configuration in lua.

 You'll need Neovim's latest stable version.
-You can download it from the release section of github.
-From now on I'll assume you are using Neovim v0.8 or greater.
+You can download it from the release section in github.
+From now on I'll assume you are using Neovim v0.9.5 or greater.

 How do we install plugins?

-First thing you should know is how to install a plugin manually.
-Turns out we only need to download them in a specific folder and Neovim will take care of the rest.
+First thing we should know is how to install a plugin manually.
+Turns out we only need to download them in a specific location and Neovim will be able to use it.
 We can list all the available directories using this command.

 :set packpath?